abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-loadbalancer.md

 ![digitalocean networking](img/digitalocean-networking.png)

-This screenshot describes the DigitalOcean network console.
-It shows the `Domain` informations, but you can manage your zone file from your own registrar.
+This screenshot shows the DigitalOcean network console, displaying the **Domain** configuration.
+You can also manage your zone file directly through your domain registrar.

 ### Create new record

-We are going to create a new record `hello` (`hello.abcdekstop.pepins.net`) to the `A` address `157.230.202.250`.
-I prefer to define low `TTL` value to fix some changes quickly.
+Create a new `A` record named `hello` (e.g., `hello.abcdesktop.pepins.net`) pointing to `157.230.202.250`.
+Set a low `TTL` value to allow DNS changes to propagate quickly.

-The IP Address is show by the DigitalOcean network console, it is the same address as the `EXTERNAL-IP` of your `http-router` service.
+The IP address is shown in the DigitalOcean network console and corresponds to the `EXTERNAL-IP` of your `http-router` service.

 ```
 kubectl get services http-router -n abcdesktop